 “I’m starting a coding session — [duration] minutes.
 Project: [name].
 Picking up from [last thing you were working on].
 My energy is [low/medium/high].
 What’s the most important thing to ship or move forward, and what’s the most likely rabbit hole to avoid?”

 What to do with the response: The “rabbit hole” answer is the most valuable part.
-Rabbit holes in engineering sessions are usually adjacent improvements that feel important but aren’t on the critical path.
+Rabbit holes in engineering sessions are usually adjacent improvements that feel important but are not on the critical path.
 Naming one in advance makes it easier to defer rather than follow.

 Prompt 3: For a Strategic Thinking or Planning Session